Building a protocol using Architect

 Simply navigate to a stage that creates nodes from within preview mode, create some nodes suitable for your sociogram stage, and then navigate to the sociogram stage - your nodes will appear, and you will be able to test edge creation, variable toggling, and positioning.

-We now wish to create an Ordinal Bin interface so that we can quickly and efficiently ask our participant about the support given to them by each alter.
+We now wish to create an Ordinal Bin interface so that we can quickly and efficiently ask our participant about the frequency of contact they have with each alter.
 From the timeline overview, add a new stage using the Ordinal Bin interface.

 Both bins and buckets can have the sort order of the nodes within them defined.
 You can use this to (for example) make the bucket show nodes with a certain attribute, such as closeness, first.
 This may help with a task such as positioning nodes on a sociogram.

 In the case of our prompt, we will use the default node bin and bucket sort options.
-Click “Save and Continue” to finish editing this prompt, and then click “Continue” to return to the timeline view.
+Click “Save and Close” to finish editing this prompt, and then click “Save and Return” to return to the timeline view.

 You should now be able to create a categorical bin interface using everything that you have learned so far.
 Add a new stage using the Categorical Bin interface, with the following characteristics: